zeke/devcenter-scraper/content/md/dynos.md

 ### Dyno crash restart policy

-If a dyno crashes during boot, Heroku will immediately attempt to restart it again.
-If a dyno crashes during subsequent attempts, Heroku will continue to attempt to restart it again, but the attempts will be spaced apart by increasing intervals.
-If the second restart attempt fails, there will be a 10 minute cool-off period before the third attempt.
+If a dyno crashes within the first 10 minutes of launch, Heroku will immediately attempt to restart it.
+If a dyno again crashes within 10 minutes of starting, Heroku will continue to attempt to restart it, but the attempts will be spaced apart by increasing intervals.
+If the second restart attempt results in the dyno crashing within 10 minutes of start, there will be a 10 minute cool-off period before the third attempt.
 If the third restart attempt fails, there will be a 20 minute cool-off period, followed by a 40 minute cool-off period and so forth up to a maximum 24 hour cool-off period between restart attempts.

+> callout
+> A dyno "crash" represents any event originating with the process running in the dyno that causes the dyno to stop.
+That includes the process exiting with an exit code of `0` (or any other exit code).
+> callout
+> Crashes that happen more than 10 minutes after dyno start do not count as a "boot crash" and Heroku will restart the dyno immediately.

 ### Dyno sleeping

+>callout
-<p class="callout" markdown="1">If your app has only a single web dyno running, that web dyno will sleep - irrespective of the number of worker dynos.
+>If your app has only a single web dyno running, that web dyno will sleep - irrespective of the number of worker dynos.
 You have to have more than one **web** dyno to prevent web dynos from sleeping.
-Worker dynos do not sleep.</p>
+Worker dynos do not sleep.

 Apps that have scaled the number of web dynos (dynos running the `web` [process type](process-model#process-types-vs-dynos)) so that only a single web dyno is running, will have that web dyno sleep after one hour of inactivity.
 When this happens, you'll see the following in your [logs](logging):